Tunnelling conductance of $d+ip$-wave superconductor: Introduction

-We also investigate whether the ZBCP can survive even if the $p$-wave surface attractive potential is short-range and strong as pointed out in Ref.~\onlinecite{matsubara20}.
+We also investigate whether the ZBCP can survive, even if the $p$-wave surface attractive potential is short-range and strong, as pointed out in Ref.~\onlinecite{matsubara20}.
 The ZBCP is demonstrated to be robust even against such a short-range attractive potential.
-Comparing our results and experimental data, we conclude that our results, which take the subdominant $p$-wave order phenomenologically into account, support the recent theoretical predictions based on the microscopic calculation.
+Comparing our results with experimental data, we conclude that our results, which take the subdominant $p$-wave order into account phenomenologically, support recent theoretical predictions based on microscopic calculations.